neilcaldwell/my-portfolio/README.md

-# my-portfolio
+# Neil Caldwell's Portfolio
-This is my pro serverless portfolio
+This is my pro serverless portfolio, it uses ReactJS amd AWS